zzzbitz/IDO/Reviewer-KKpw/Reviewer-KKpw.md

 ![e67b724c167931bb78a7946a9b4afcc](e67b724c167931bb78a7946a9b4afcc.png)

-<center>Figure 1.
+Figure 1.
 The results of Ranks Changes Extremes of Loss and Wrong Event.
 The experiment is conducted under the setting with ResNet18 on CIFAR-10 with Sym.
 60%.
 By sorting samples based on metrics, we can better understand how loss and WE evolve, avoiding unfair comparisons due to numerical size differences.
-The experiment is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64. </center>
+The experiment is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.

 ### Table 1